-- we will pay inpatient benefits for the part of the admission that we determined was medically necessary, but - we will pay 70% (Standard Option) or 60% (Value Plan and Consumer Option) of the covered medical services and supplies otherwise payable on an outpatient basis and will not pay room and board benefits for the part of the admission that was not medically necessary. - Exceptions You do not need precertification in these cases:
+- we will pay inpatient benefits for the part of the admission that we determined was medically necessary, but - we will pay 70% (Standard Option) or 60% (Value Plan and Consumer Option) of the covered medical services and supplies otherwise payable on an outpatient basis and will not pay room and board benefits for the part of the admission that was not medically necessary.

+Exceptions:

+You do not need precertification in these cases:

-- You are admitted to a hospital outside the United States. - You have another group health insurance policy that is the primary payer for the hospital stay. - Medicare Part A is the primary payer for the hospital stay.
-Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payer and you do need precertification. - Your stay is less than 23 hours.
+- You are admitted to a hospital outside the United States. - You have another group health insurance policy that is the primary payor for the hospital stay. - Medicare Part A is the primary payor for the hospital stay.
+Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need precertification. - Your stay is less than 23 hours.

+Other services

-• Other Services Some services require precertification or preauthorization before we will consider them for benefits.
+Some services require precertification or preauthorization before we will consider them for benefits.

 - We require preauthorization of mental health/substance abuse services under the managed In-Network benefit.
 See Section 5(e). - We require preauthorization of certain classes of drugs.
 See Section 5(f). - We require preauthorization for genetic testing.
 See Section 5(a). - We require preauthorization for chelation therapy.
+See Section 5(a). - We require preauthorization for hyperbaric oxygen therapy.
+See Section 5(a). - We require preauthorization for audible prescription reading devices.
 See Section 5(a). - We require preauthorization for spinal surgery.
 See Section 5(b). - We require preauthorization of transplants and transplant-related services, except corneal transplants.
 You or your physician must call 1-800-410-7778 to speak with a transplant case manager prior to your pre-transplant evaluation as a potential candidate for a transplant procedure.
 See Section 5(b). - We require preauthorization for surgical treatment of morbid obesity (bariatric surgery).
 See Section 5(b). - We require preauthorization for Vagus nerve stimulation therapy.
-See Section 5(e). - We require precertification when you have Medicare Part B only and it is the primary payer, and an outpatient hospitalization exceeds 23-hours and results in hospital admission.
+See Section 5(e). - We require precertification when you have Medicare Part B only and it is the primary payor, and when an outpatient hospitalization exceeds 23 hours and results in hospital admission.